- AB 1012 Implementation

 Frequently Asked Questions (FAQ)

-Value Analysis/ Value Engineering is a function-oriented, systematic team approach, used to analyze and improve value in a project, product, or process.
-It is a powerful methodology for solving problems and/or reducing costs while improving performance/quality requirements.
+VA studies are a function-oriented, systematic team approach to analyze and improve the value in a project, product, or process.
+They provide a powerful tool for solving problems, reaching consensus, and reducing costs while improving performance and maintaining the objectives of the proposed project, product, or process.

-Federal law requires that all Federal aid projects on the NHS with a total cost (Construction, Right of Way, and Support) of $50 million or more must have a VA study conducted prior to construction.
+Federal law requires that all projects on the Federal-aid-system (NHS and Interstate) with a total cost (Construction, Right of Way, and Support) of $50 million or more must have a VA study conducted prior to construction.
 In addition, all Bridge Projects over $40 million are required.

 See Chapter 19 of the Project Development Procedures manual (PDPM) for more details.